-Which are pups born from a Maltipoo to Maltipoo mating as opposed to 1st generation in which a Toy Poodle is paired with a Maltese.
+2nd generation refers to pups born from a Maltipoo to Maltipoo mating as opposed to 1st generation in which a toy Poodle is paired with a Maltese.

 1st generation dogs will hold traits from both Poodle and Maltese breed, however 2nd (and 3rd, 4th and so on) generation Maltipoo are pulling more traits from his/her Maltipoo parents.
-Genetics go at least 5 generations back, therefore a 2nd gen Maltipoo will have 1 generation of Maltipoo traits and 4 possible traits brought in by 4 gens back (grandparents, great-grandparents, and so on).
+Genetics go at least 5 generations back, therefore a 2nd generation Maltipoo will have one generation of Maltipoo traits and four possible traits brought in by 4 generations back (grandparents, great-grandparents, and so on).